Jomkit/Jomkit.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Jomkit "James" Jujaroen, Problem-Solver, Global Innovator
+subtitle: 'Jomkit "James" Jujaroen, Problem-Solver, Global Innovator'
 ---

 Thanks for visiting my website!
 My name is Jomkit, but everyone calls me James.
 I was born in Thailand but moved to the United States when I was a baby.
 I believe every problem has many solutions, so it's best to find the solution in your style.